 The Audit Committee monitored the relationship with the external auditor with a view to ensuring that it did not provide non-audit services to the Company that had the potential to impair or appear to impair the independence of its audit role.
 In light of the restrictions of the FRC's Ethical Standard placed on the provision of non-audit services by the Company's auditor, the Audit Committee's policy is that no tax services will be provided by the auditor and that any other proposed non-audit services will require pre-approval by the Audit Committee.
-There were no non-audit services provided to the Company by the external auditor during the year ended 31 December 2017, other than services provided in relation to the Independent Review performed for the half year to 30 June 2017.
+There were no non-audit services provided to the Company by the external auditor during the year ended 31 December 2018.